regulations

 Federal and state regulations are pushing equipment manufacturers and fleets to pursue lower-emission heavy-duty vehicles, and Rule 2305 in California is among the requirements that could affect fleets operating in the state.

-Every time a nonzero truck enters their facility, warehouses can face a penalty.
-Tractors and tractor-trailers are weighted 2.5 times higher than smaller, straight trucks due to their higher emissions, according to the South Coast Air Quality Management District.
-Truck trips are defined as one-way trips that tractors and straight trucks make to a warehouse facility when delivering goods to or from another location.
+Every time an internal combustion truck enters their facility, warehouses can face potential fees.
+Each truck trip from a tractor has a 2.5 times higher compliance impact than straight trucks due to their higher emissions, according to the South Coast Air Quality Management District.
+Truck trips are defined as one-way trips to or from a warehouse facility when delivering goods.
+Warehouse operators need to annually account for the total truck trips at each regulated facility, and then offset those emissions.
+The more trucks - especially Class 8 trucks - that visit a warehouse, the more mitigation fees a warehouse operator has to pay.

-Warehouse operators can offset diesel truck visits and reduce fees by implementing emission-reduction activities, such as using electric yard tractors and adding zero-emission truck trips to the site, which earn them points.
-Warehouse operators are required to earn a specific number of points every year based on the number of truck trips made to and from the warehouse each year.
+However, warehouse operators can reduce or eliminate their WAIRE mitigation fees by implementing emission-reduction activities, such as leasing electric yard tractors and adding zero-emission truck trips to the site.
+Zero-emission actions earn points that can offset the mitigation fee impact from truck visits.
 As a result, warehouse owners and operators may put pressure on fleets to use low- or zero-emission vehicles when visiting their locations.

 Penske Truck Leasing has a wide range of low- and zero-emission vehicles that can help warehouse operators or fleets serving facilities within the South Coast Air Quality Management District.
 To learn more about available options, contact us today.